-Due to numerical instability, the resulting matrices often did not satisfy property (4), as they had at least one negative eigenvalue (40\% of the time for $n=4$ variables and decreasing steadily with $n$).
+Due to numerical instability, the resulting matrices often did not satisfy property \textbf{P4}, as they had at least one negative eigenvalue (40\% of the time for $n=4$ variables and decreasing steadily with $n$).
 As a result, several instances of the optimization program are required to generate one valid correlation matrix, and their number increases with the number of variables $n$.
 In constrast, Alg.~\ref{alg:sample_correlation_matrix_s1} succeeds 100\% of the time, regardless of the number of variables.
 Furthermore, our approach is 10 times faster than one instance of the optimization program.
 We also found that the correlations generated by the optimization program are less likely to cover the entire range of values that are theoretically attainable.

-\subsection{Algorithm to sample a correlation matrix under scenario S1}
+\section{Algorithm to sample a correlation matrix under scenario S1}

 Alg. \ref{alg:sample_correlation_matrix_s1} is the implementation of the algorithm to sample a correlation matrix using the default scenario S1.
 It uses Alg. \ref{alg:sample_correlation_matrix} while carefully applying the random permutation according to the constraints from the S1 scenario.